ayns01/dijkstra-algorithm/README.md

 Implementing a solution for the shortest path problemusing Dijkstra algorithm

 ## Condition
-a.The nodeof the graph is not going to be more than 20.
+a.The node of the graph is not going to be more than 20.

 b.The names of the nodes are Englishalphabets (Uppercase) like A,B,...